 - [12] The Appellant requested that the appeal be heard on the papers.
 A Minute was issued granting the request but cautioning the Appellant that greater weight is given to sworn testimony. - [13] The Appellant provided evidence and submissions to support the appeal.
-The submissions included reasons why he considered he should be granted a licence and a series of unannotated photographs.
-The Appellant did not directly address how he met competencies one to four for a Carpentry Licence and did not address competency one (regulatory knowledge) at all.
+The submissions included details on how the Appellant considered he met each of the performance indicators listed in the Licensed Building Practitioner Rules for the competencies under appeal.